taiawu/dsfworld/README.md

 for each of the individual tasks handled at DSFworld (uploading, layouts, plotting, analysis, and downloads.)

+  - 0_full_app contains the full DSFworld application
+  - 1_upload_raw contains the data uploading the pre-formatting module
+  - 2_add_layouts contains the data labeling module
+  - 3_plot contains the interactive plotting module
+  - 4_analyze contains the Tma analyses (dRFU, fits 1-4, and BIC) module
+  - 5_download contains the data and results downloading module
+  - The interactive DSF data model can be found in the 0_full_app > scripts > data_modeling.R

 The DSFworld website is presented as a part of a larger publication entitled “Three Essential Resources to Improve Differential Scanning Flourimetry (DSF) Experiments”.
 The full text of this paper and its